History of the Logan Library

 A short history of the Logan Library

-It was understood, however, that these efforts were insufficient.
-On the 18th of April, 1916, George Thomas, W.R.
+On the 20th3 of April, 1916, citizens George Thomas, W.R.
 Owen, and H.E.
-Hatch appeared before the Logan City Board of Commissioners with a petition to "establish and maintain a public library and reading room", which was approved.2
+Hatch appeared before the Logan City Board of Commissioners with a petition to "establish and maintain a public library and reading room", which was approved by both commissioners and Mayor Preston A. Thatcher.4

 Some members of the Logan Library Board traveled to Salt Lake City in 1919 to add their voices in support of the county library movement.
 When Masters House Bill #97 passed, a Cache County Library Board was formed in July 1919.
-Sometime in 1920, the library moved to a building located on West 100 North, owned by H.J.
-Dewitt.5 Although this rented space was larger, it was inadequate because of the age and condition of the property.
+Sometime in 1920, the library moved to a building located at 21 West 100 North, owned by H.J.
+Dewitt.6 Although this rented space was larger, it was inadequate because of the age and condition of the property.
 Around this time, a new librarian named Dora Wright was hired.
-By October 1920, Cache County and the City of Logan were jointly operating the library, and together held the goal of erecting a library building in Logan.6
+By October 1920, Cache County and the City of Logan were jointly operating the library, and together held the goal of erecting a library building in Logan.7

 During the 1920s, it seems that every available piece of property, either for rent or sale in Logan, was examined by the library site committee.
+Funds from the Carnegie Foundation were sought, with Mayor Roy Bullen and Library Board Chair Dr. Weston Vernon even travelling to New York City, to no avail.
 Finally, ground located at 90 North 100 East was purchased from the Preston family.
-Designed by architect Leslie Hodgson7 and built at a cost of $32,172.50, the library building was dedicated on the 3rd of February 1932.
-The site and construction costs were heavily subsidized by various donations from the community.8
+Designed by architect Leslie Hodgson8 and built at a cost of $32,172.50, the library building was dedicated on the 3rd of February 1932.
+Costs for the site, construction, and furnishings were heavily subsidized by community donations.9

-In the summer of 1944, Dora Wright, who had been the librarian for twenty-five years, resigned.
+In the summer of 1944, Dora Wright, who had been the librarian for nearly twenty-five years, resigned.
 In her place, Virginia Hanson was hired as the head librarian.
 Although public funding during the Depression years was sporadic, there were consistent efforts to gather funds from alternative sources.
 Community groups and individuals donated library furnishings and money for books, which totaled many thousands of dollars.
-One especially generous donor was L. Boyd Hatch, who donated an average of $500 each year in memory of his parents until his death in 1957.10
+One especially generous donor was L. Boyd Hatch, son of H.E.
+Hatch (see above), who donated an average of $500 each year in memory of his parents until his death in 1957.11

 The ongoing issues of funding and maintenance of the building do not seem to have affected library use by its patrons.
 In 1921, the first year records were kept, there were a total of 38,178 items checked out.
 By 1970, the number had climbed to 109,797.
-This amounted to the circulation nearly tripling while the population had only doubled during the same 50-year period.12 Additionally, the Library Board minutes are filled with various requests by groups wanting to use space in the library.
+This amounted to the circulation nearly tripling while the population had only doubled during the same 50-year period.13 Additionally, the Library Board minutes are filled with various requests by groups wanting to use space in the library.
 By the 1970s, the library had become a social hub in the community.
-This period of growth saw the hiring of a new director, George Boeck, when Virginia Hanson retired in July, 197313, but George did not stay long and Judith MacMahon became the library director in 1974.
+This period of growth saw the hiring of a new director, George Boeck, when Virginia Hanson retired in July, 197314, but George did not stay long and assistant librarian Judith MacMahon became the librarian in 1974.

 In 1981, Ronald K. Jenkins became the library director.
 Soon after being hired, he began to make city officials aware of just how busy the library was.
 He fondly remembers giving a tour to an elected official who expressed amazement at the number of books and other materials being checked out.
 Jenkins also remembers that on several occasions parents would wait by the desk and simply exchange children's books.
 Neither cared what titles they were receiving because there were literally no children's books on the shelf!
 These and other circumstances lent support to Jenkins when he began asking for a new library building and increased library funding.17